 Current aluminum research and development focuses on the casting process, aiming to lower manufacturing costs while allowing more flexibility for shapes and designs.
-Three-dimensional printing is helping cut costs and empower developers to experiment with more designs.
+Three-dimensional printing is helping to cut costs and empowers developers to experiment with more designs.
 The future use of aluminum lies with aluminum-lithium alloys.
-Lithium is even lighter than aluminum and can lower the weight of single-aisle fuselage applications by up to 10 percent compared to other options, improving fuel efficiency by 20 percent, while also cutting costs by 30 percent.
+Lithium is even lighter than aluminum and can lower the weight of single-aisle fuselage applications by up to 10 percent compared to other options, improving fuel efficiency by 20 percent while also cutting costs by 30 percent.
 Aluminum-lithium alloys are also less susceptible to lightning strikes than alternatives.

-While aluminum has many advantages, one of its drawbacks is that it cannot withstand high temperatures, making it unsuitable for skins on planes that travel at twice the speed of sound.
+While aluminum has many advantages, one of its drawbacks is that it cannot withstand high temperatures, making it unsuitable for skins on planes that travel twice the speed of sound.
 This has helped make titanium a popular alternative to aluminum for airplane exterior frameworks.
 While not as light as aluminum, titanium is as strong as steel, and it resists high temperatures and erosion better than either substance, with a melting point of 1,668 degrees Celsius.
-It can sustain long periods of exposure to salt water vapor, making it particularly useful for flying in coastal areas.
+It can sustain long periods of exposure to saltwater vapor, making it particularly useful for flying in coastal areas.
 Its ductility makes it easy to shape, while it is nonmagnetic and a poor conductor of electricity and heat, making it less susceptible to damage from these factors.
-These properties have made titanium a common material for parts of aircraft exposed to high temperatures, including skins, engines, landing gear and other components.
+These properties have made titanium a common material for parts of aircraft exposed to high temperatures, including skins, engines, landing gear, and other components.

 Titanium is relatively expensive, but innovations are helping lower costs.
 Boeing has found that3-D printing can lower the cost of titanium parts by as much as $3 million per plane.

 To accommodate rubber to the high temperatures and chemical environment of aircraft engines, aircraft manufacturers have adopted Viton, a material made of synthetic rubber and fluorocarbon polymers.
 Long used for SCUBA tank o-rings, Viton can handle a wide temperature range from -40 Celsius to 230 Celsius.
-It also has high resistance to chemical change and swelling in fuel mixtures.
+It also has a high resistance to chemical change and swelling in fuel mixtures.
 All these properties help make it an ideal material for seals in aircraft engines.